Clocks

 Specialist Clock Tour, last Saturday of each month (April to September)

-On the last Saturday of every month at 1.30pm during the season, there is a detailed guided tour of this fabulous collection by Belmont’s Horological Adviser, Jonathan Betts.
+On the last Saturday of every month during the season, there is a detailed guided tour of this fabulous collection by Belmont’s Horological Adviser, Jonathan Betts.
 Clock Tour dates can be found under the What’s On section of the website or email us for further information.